-Amazon changed the criteria just in 2019, and eligible products seem to be getting lighter and cheaper.
-Currently, for your products to be eligible for FBA Small and Light, it has to tick three main boxes: It has to weigh 10 oz. or less, measure under 16 x 9 x 4 inches or less, and be priced at $7 or less.
+As of April 28, 2022, Amazon has updated the eligibility criteria for FBA Small and Light, with slightly larger and slightly pricier items now being eligible for enrollment into the program, consequently allowing more sellers to enroll their items.
+To be eligible, your products to be eligible for FBA Small and Light, it has to tick three main boxes: It has to weigh 3 lb or less, measure under 18 x 14 x 8 inches or less, and be priced at $10 or less.

 On top of those key criteria, your product must not fall under Amazon’s list of restricted items.
 These include temperature-sensitive items like chocolates and slow-moving products, as in those that have sold fewer than 25 units in the last four weeks.

 Also, the products you enroll in this program have to be in new condition.
 Products in any other condition (i.e., Used) are not eligible for FBA Small and Light.

 So, here’s a quick checklist you can go over to see if your product qualifies for this program:

 - It has to weigh 12 oz. or less;

 - It has to measure 18 x 14 x 8 inches or smaller;

 - It has to be priced at $10 or less;

 - It must not be under a restricted category;

 - If existing ASIN, it must have sold at least 25 units in the past month; and